alphyos/CyberStart-2024/challenges/headquarters/HardHash-L02C07.md

 ## Step by Step

-- Using Google or any other search engine, looking up “1c1707e8a20719056bfc9a232527c5bd” returns the decrypted text `[flag]`
+- Using Google or any other search engine, looking up “1c1707e8a20719056bfc9a232527c5bd” returns the decrypted text.